 Our list of 9 tips for a great report card will help guide you in producing an informative, professional-looking format, but the most important tip we can provide is to create a report that is easy for parents and students to read.
-Great report cards, regardless of the grades that they contain, should present student information that in a way that is easy to understand.
+Great report cards, regardless of the grades they contain, should present student information in a way that is easy to understand.

 Tips for a Great Report Card

 1) Include your school name, logo, and phone number.

 We’ll start with an easy one.
 Clearly marking your report card with your school’s name, contact information, and logo gives your report cards the official and professional look that your school deserves.